What are all-solid-state batteries?

 Lithium-ion batteries can be miniaturized and generally, they can discharge an electrical current at a wide range of temperatures from -20 to +60 deg.
 C. The batteries do not greatly deteriorate even after repeated charge and discharge cycles, and also carry large current at high voltage, so that they can drive mobile devices and electric vehicles repeatedly for a long time in various environments.

 However, such a convenient lithium-ion batteries also have a week point.
-As highly flammable organic solvents are contained in the electrolyte, they may lead to a dangerous situation such as ignition, smoke generation, or heat generation, depending on the use conditions of the batteries.
+As highly flammable organic solvents are contained in the electrolyte, they may lead to a dangerous situation such as ignition, smoke generation, or heat generation, depending on the use conditions under which the batteries are used.

 If solid electrolytes are used in place of liquid electrolyte, that may solve this issue.
 The earliest commercially available battery using a solid electrolyte is the lithium-iodine battery that is used for cardiac pacemakers.
 It is possible to ensure high safety and long-term reliability by using solid electrolyte.
 It can be said that the battery is suitable for implantation in the body because of its safety; however, application has been restricted.
-Thus, it is also possible to compose a battery with excellent safety by an all-solid-state battery using solid electrolyte regarding the rechargeable lithium-ion battery.
-Using solid electrolytes for lithium-ion batteries can considerably improve their performance issues, such as battery life and heat resistance of +100 deg.
-C or more.
+Thus, regarding rechargeable lithium ion batteries, it is also possible to compose a battery with excellent safety by an all-solid-state battery using a solid electrolyte.
+Using solid electrolytes for lithium-ion batteries can improve their performance issues, such as battery life and heat resistance of +100 deg.
+C.

 Advantages of Maxell’s all-solid-state batteries